Papilio oxynius

 Papilio oxynius, the Cuban black swallowtail, is a species of Neotropical swallowtail butterfly from the genus Papilio that is found in Cuba.

 Description

 Similar to P. pelaus but the band of the forewing only indicated; the marginal spots of both wings large.

 Biology

 Larvae feed on Xanthoxylum.
 Adults are gregarious by day, resting on the trunk and branches.

+Taxonomy

+Papilio oxynius is a member of the anchisiades species group.